 Refer to the map on the following page to determine the appropriate Unincorporated Fire District.
-Defensible Space Ordinances defer depending on which Fire District your property is located.
-The Defensible Space Ordinance for the San Diego County Fire Protection District is included in the following pages of this Appendix.
-If your property is in a Fire District other than the San Diego Fire Protection District, refer to the individual web links below.
+Defensible Space Ordinances differ depending on which fire district your property is located.
+Refer to the below web links to find the appropriate Defensible Space Ordinance.
+If your fire district is not listed below, please contact the appropriate fire code official for your fire district.

-Valley Center Fire Protection District
+Alpine Fire Protection District